 It also takes out the stress and worry about trying to get pictures yourself and bringing your fancy camera to the parks.

 I found that it saved us time worrying about posing for a photo and the camera not been ready or someone was in the way or we couldn’t get everyone in.

-If you are travelling with children it can be taxing enough making sure they haven’t wandered off without trying to get a cute family selfie to send to Grandma back home.
-Is Disney memory maker worth it for a week trip, yes!
+If you are travelling with children it can be taxing enough to make sure they haven’t wandered off without trying to get a cute family selfie to send to Grandma back home.
+Is Disney Memory Maker worth it for a week trip, yes!

 It really puts you at ease and relieves you of one less thing to think about.
 Most of the time you see a photographer and just hop in the line, get your picture taken, tap the band/ticket and then walk off to your next attraction.

-The bonus to the photographers stood near the castle, around the parks and at the viewing points is that you don’t just get 1 picture added, they generally take 3-4 and sometimes more.
-This makes the monetary value of each picture go down making the Disney memory maker worth it.
+The bonus to the photographers who stood near the castle, around the parks and at the viewing points is that you don’t just get 1 picture added, they generally take 3-4 and sometimes more.
+This makes the monetary value of each picture go down making the Disney Memory Maker worth it.

-The pictures are great as they are good quality and you own the rights to them.
-Using the memory maker means you can download all your images from your trip and save them to a hard drive or disk and print them at a later date.
+The pictures are great as they are of good quality and you own the rights to them.
+Using the Memory Maker means you can download all your images from your trip and save them to a hard drive or disk and print them at a later date.

-I hope this has helped you decide is Disney memory maker worth it or not.
-Remember if you are booking from the UK to double check if your tickets include the memory maker first before purchasing.
-Many tickets often include the memory maker as a bonus and add on for free or included in the ticket price so always double check before you buy.
+I hope this has helped you decide if a Disney Memory Maker is worth it or not.
+Remember if you are booking from the UK to double-check if your tickets include the Memory Maker first before purchasing.
+Many tickets often include the Memory Maker as a bonus and add on for free or included in the ticket price so always double-check before you buy.